Florence in Summer Is Not a Good Idea

 - Drink a lot of water during the day to stay hydrated.

 - Visit museums or churches when it is too hot.
 You have plenty of choices.
 Book here the “skip the line” tickets for Uffizi, Galleria dell’Accademia or the Duomo.
 Otherwise take a look at less touristic museums like Museo del Bargello, Horne Museum, or the cathedral of Santa Croce.
+We highly recommend you a half day guided tour dedicated to the life of Michelangelo which include a visit to the Casa Buonarrotti, Bargello Museum and Accademia to see the David.

 - Get out from the most touristic area to find a bit of peace.
 For example, discover unusual places, explore the Oltrarno suburb or get a bus to Fiesole to admire the town from the top of the hill.